riccardomarotti/golemail/README.md

     "Fdw: Invoice n.
 42 - tomorrow at 5pm"

-Now, the little server that I'm writing, `Golemail`, will check your inbox and
+Now, the little client that I'm writing, `Golemail`, will check your inbox and

 - it will recognize your forwarded email
 - it will hide somewhere the forward and the original email